blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 1. **Creating View to Store Data for Later Visualizations:** This section creates a view named `view_percent_population_vaccinated` to store data related to COVID-19 vaccinations and rolling counts of vaccinated people.
 The view can be used for later visualizations or to simplify complex queries.
 The skills used in this analysis showcase a variety of SQL techniques that allow for data exploration, aggregation, and calculation of meaningful metrics.
 These skills are essential for data analysts to derive insights and draw conclusions from large datasets.
 The analysis presented in this portfolio demonstrates the application of these skills in the context of COVID-19 data exploration.

 ```
-Create view view_percent_population_vaccinated as
+DROP VIEW IF EXISTS view_percent_population_vaccinated;
+CREATE VIEW view_percent_population_vaccinated AS
-Select dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations
+SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations
-, SUM(vac.new_vaccinations) OVER (Partition by dea.Location Order by dea.location, dea.Date) as rolling_people_vaccinated
+, SUM(vac.new_vaccinations) OVER(PARTITION BY dea.Location ORDER BY dea.location, dea.Date) AS rolling_people_vaccinated
---, (RollingPeopleVaccinated/population)*100
-From covid_deaths dea
+FROM covid_deaths dea
-Join covid_vaccinations vac
+JOIN covid_vaccinations vac
-	On dea.location = vac.location
+	ON dea.location = vac.location
-	and dea.date = vac.date
+	AND dea.date = vac.date
-where dea.continent is not null " pleasse write  a dokumentation highlighting the used skills and making it readable.
+WHERE dea.continent IS NOT null;
 ```

 With this we have explored the dataset and can continue with the data visualisation

 ## Visualisation

+For the visualisation we

 ## Conclusion